 “The financial crisis hampered our original plans, but we are now entering a phase of strong growth.
 We have returned to profitability this last year and expect to deliver increased profits during the current financial year.
 With £170 million worth of work in progress and more projects in the pipeline, we are already well into a plan to take on 25 more people this year in engineering, project management and operational roles.”

-As an employer Energos also expects to increase its workforce twofold, in an expansion which it believes will quadruple its turnover over the coming 18 months as it moves forward with three multi-million pound facilities, which it calls “advanced conversion facilities”.
+As an employer, gasification of residual waste specialist Energos, also expects to increase its workforce twofold, in an expansion which it believes will quadruple its turnover over the coming 18 months as it moves forward with three multi-million pound facilities, which it calls “advanced conversion facilities”.
 If the term “advanced conversion facilities” means nothing to you, then read-on as all becomes clear in their next statement that it means a combination of sustainable waste treatment technologies: